 When you already know the citation information (author, article title, journal title, date of publication, volume number), you can look for a specific journal article in the CSUEB Library catalog.

 Most of the eBooks use the Ebrary or Netlibrary or Safari platform.
 Ebrary will require installation of the Ebrary Reader to view books; just follow the directions.
-You may call the Library Reference Desk at (510) 885-3765 if you encounter difficulties.
+You may call the Library Information Desk at (510) 885-3765 if you encounter difficulties.

 Find all streaming videos